PS15/26 – Pillar 2A Review Phase 1: Final Policy

 · CRR Article 115(4): exposures to regional governments and local authorities.

-The proposed Pillar 2A minimum effective risk weights are as follows:
+The confirmed Pillar 2A minimum effective risk weights are as follows:

 · Non-UK Central Governments and Central Banks